When you hear the words “clean energy,” what comes to mind?

 That waste can also be reprocessed and recycled, although the United States does not currently do this.

-However, some advanced reactors designs being developed could operate on used fuel.
+However, some advanced reactor designs being developed could operate on used fuel.

 The NICE Future Initiative is a global effort under the Clean Energy Ministerial that makes sure nuclear will be considered in developing the advanced clean energy systems of the future.